EerikSaksi/stat_buff/timelog.md

 - Apple wants proof that my project has received ethical approval.
 I need to fill the form and get approval from my supervisor and Matthew.

 # 18 February (1 hour)
-- Apple hsa approved my app for the app store!
+- Apple has approved my app for the app store!
 I will begin the evaluation soon

 # 20 February (5 hours)
 - Last minute bug fixing